SouhailBechchari/SouhailBechchari/README.md

 # welcome, i'm Souhail Bechchari,

 ## About Me
 I'm a dedicated digital development student with a strong passion for full-stack web development.
 Currently studying at **Isgi Marrakech**, I explore technologies like HTML, CSS, JavaScript, React Native, and Flutter for mobile app development.
-My interests also include CI/CD practices for seamless software delivery.
+My interests also include software engineering.

 ## What Excites Me
 - Exploring the latest trends in web and mobile development.
-- Learning about cloud computing and DevOps practices.
+- exploring the latest trend of software and web engineering.
 - Delving into artificial intelligence and machine learning.
 - Crafting captivating UI/UX designs.